dotlang/language/README.md

 - In the long form, if class needs a ctor, it must be named `new`.

 ###Extension methods
-- Members of MyClass class are defined in `MyClass.e` file
+- Members of MyClass class are defined in `MyClass.e` file.
-- Extension methods of MyClass are defined in `MyClass.x.e` file.
-There can be multiple files in different directories.
-When you import those packages, all extension methods will become member of MyClass class.
-- Note that extension methods dont have access to private variables.
+- There can be more than `MyClass.e` file in list of imported packages.
+Each of them can have their own sutrct + methods.
+- When using `MyClass` in the code, compiler will merge all of them into one class.
+- Each file has access to it's own private members + public members of the other files (whic it has imported).
 - You can even define ctor in extension methods.
+- Note that using this feature can be dangerous as developer can modify an interface and afterwards, all casting will be broken to that interface.

 ###Templates
 In a class file you can use `typename` keyword, to indicate that the user of the class has to provide type names at compile time: